A uniform model for Kirillov-Reshetikhin crystals II. Alcove model, path model, and P=X: Lakshmibai-Seshadri paths

 \section{Lakshmibai-Seshadri paths}

 In this section we review Lakshmibai-Seshadri paths and the corresponding affine crystal model.
-As summarized in Theorem~\ref{thm:LScl} and Remark~\ref{rem:LScl}, the crystal of level-zero projected LS paths is isomorphic to KR crystals.
+As summarized in Theorem~\ref{thm:LScl} and Remark~\ref{rem:LScl}, the crystal of level-zero projected LS paths is isomorphic to tensor products of KR crystals.